-Ms Rebecca Faugno is a Lecturer in the Law School who teaches Corporations Law and Professional Practice.
+Ms Rebecca Faugno is a Lecturer in the UWA Law School who teaches Corporations Law and Professional & Ethical Practice.
 She is currently Director of the Juris Doctor degree.
-Rebecca's research interests lie in the fields of corporate governance, corporate responsibility and civil remedies.
-She is currently undertaking doctoral research into corporate culture.
-Rebecca holds Bachelor degrees in Law and Arts (both with Honours) from Monash University and a Graduate Diploma in Education from UWA.
+Rebecca's research interests lie in the fields of corporate fraud, corporate governance and corporate responsibility.
+She is currently working on doctoral research into corporate culture.
 Prior to joining the University of Western Australia Rebecca worked in commercial practice and has advised on general corporate matters (including directors' duties), corporate restructures, mergers and acquisitions and large-scale commercial litigation.

 Mr Kevin Warburton is experienced in advising clients in Hong Kong and overseas, including private and listed companies, financial institutions, high net worth individuals, entrepreneurs and multinational organisations.
 His commercial disputes practice includes advising clients on high-value and complex cross-border disputes, whether arbitration or litigation.
 Kevin also advises on both internal investigations as well as investigations and inquiries by regulators in Hong Kong (e.g. SFC, ICAC, Communications Authority, Competition Commission) and overseas (e.g. UK SFO and FCA as well as various US agencies including the DOJ, OFAC and others).
-Kevin also provides clients with strategic advice on data breaches and cybersecurity issues, including representing them in any subsequent enforcement action
+Kevin also provides clients with strategic advice on data breaches and cybersecurity issues, including representing them in any subsequent enforcement action.